SAFCSP-Team/exception-handling/README.md

 # Exception-Handling

-**Objectives**
+**Objective**

-This project learn to **handle and manage** errors or exceptional conditions that can occur during the execution of a program.
+In this project we will learn to **handle and manage** errors or exceptional conditions that can occur during the execution of a program.

 **Concepts**